Experiencing Japan one dish at a time

 Tastes of a lifetime

-There's no question that the food -- all of it! – was my favorite part of the trip.
+There's no question that the food — all of it! — was my favourite part of the trip.
 No gourmet lover’s life is complete until they have eaten in Japan.
 I particularly recommend going to Takashimaya, a huge department store with many restaurants, bakeries, and even markets on its lower floors.

 The sushi at Takashimaya is incredible, as pleasing to the eyes as it is to the taste buds, and the bakery is even better.
 I guarantee you will want to buy the entire store!